UrmilPawar/TCET-Website/README.md

 # Tcet Website
-This project was part of our PMKVY training which involves recreatig our college website with concepts of HTML and CSS Following Pages were created
+This project was part of our PMKVY training which involves recreatig our college website with concepts of HTML and CSS.
+Following Pages were created
 - Home Page
 - Academics